-In summer 2016, Landmark College introduced a new program designed for local area middle school students who learn differently: Expanded Learning Opportunities in Science, Technology, Engineering and Mathematics.
+In summer 2016, Landmark College introduced a new non-residential program designed for local area middle school students who learn differently: Expanded Learning Opportunities in Science, Technology, Engineering and Mathematics.
 The introductory session was called "SharkBytes" and was focused on computer science, introducing students to coding, programming, and robotics.

 The 2017 dates for the program are:

 - Monday, June 26, through Friday, June 30

 - Monday, July 3, through Friday, July 7 (program will not meet on Tuesday, July 4)

 All classroom experiences are held in the MacFarlane Science, Technology & Innovation Center on Landmark College's campus in Putney, Vermont.

 This program has been developed in collaboration with Windham Central, Windham Southeast, and Windham Northeast Supervisory Unions, and students from schools within these supervisory unions will have first priority with regard to enrollment.
 The ELO-STEM program is grant-funded, and funding is contingent upon serving our local partners.
 Each program module is limited to 15 students.
 Transportation will be provided to and from the identified supervisory unions, dependent on enrollment.
 Lunch on campus, as well as daily snacks, are included.
 The expected cost per student for 2017 is $200 - $400 per module, and Landmark College is working directly with area schools to identify and fund individual students.